SoloDevNZ/hashnode/clt2pkz7w000n0al8hdxw77ur.md

 >
 > [https://docs.anaconda.com/free/miniconda/index.html](https://docs.anaconda.com/free/miniconda/index.html)***↗.***

+.

+> NOTE: Installing this utility will establish my Linux distribution as the (base) environment.

+---

 # An Introduction.

 This post is a guide to installing Miniconda on Ubuntu.
 It is a tool for managing and deploying Python applications, environments, and packages.

 > The purpose of this post is to introduce the Miniconda package manager, `conda`.

+---

 # The Big Picture.